-When you restart your Web server, the HTTP adaptor configuration file is updated every time you make a change to your site's configuration through Monitor.
+When you restart your HTTP server, the HTTP adaptor configuration file is updated every time you make a change to your site's configuration through Monitor.
 The changes are picked up by the HTTP adaptor the next time it reads the configuration file.

-To configure the HTTP adaptor to read the configuration file instead of using a multicast request or a host list, follow the instructions in "Setting the HTTP Adaptor Configuration File" (page 55).
+To configure the HTTP adaptor to read the configuration file instead of using a multicast request or a host list, follow the instructions in "Setting the Name of the HTTP Adaptor Configuration File" (page 54).